TheOriginalYangster/rock-paper-scissors/README.md

 # rock-paper-scissors

 # Goal
 Create a browser game in two days.
-This is the result!
+This is the result! <br>
 <a href="https://theoriginalyangster-rps.herokuapp.com/">Try it out here.</a>

 # Tech